 Movement Disorders Fellowship application requirements: CV, personal statement, 3 letters of recommendation (one of which is from a program director or chair), and an application.

-Regarding visa issues, you must be one of the following: a US citizen, permanent resident (green card holder), or have a H1B visa.
+Regarding visa issues, you must be one of the following: a US citizen or a permanent resident (green card holder).
 All applications must be received by January 30th for the following fellowship year.